itsKaori/nuance/src/content/about.md

 draft: false
 ---

 Hi, I'm Kaori Hall.
-I am currently an undergrad double major in Microbiology and Cell Science and Art at UF.
+I am currently an undergrad major in Microbiology and Cell Science at UF.
 I plan on pursuing a Ph.D. in Mycology.
 In between my studies I enjoy creating art and working on personal creative projects (like this website).

 ## What is "nuance"?